CesiumGS/wetzel/README.md

 To do that, you simply need to pass-in the root schema file (glTF.schema.json):

 ```
-wetzel ../gltf/specification/2.0/schema/glTF.schema.json -p schema/ | clip
+wetzel ../glTF/specification/2.0/schema/gltf.schema.json -l 2 -p schema/ -i "['gltfid.schema.json', 'gltfchildofrootproperty.schema.json', 'gltfproperty.schema.json']" -a | clip
 ```

 That will generate documentation for glTF.schema.json, as well as all referenced schemas, all in a single set of markdown with inter-type linking.
 By specifying the `-p` parameter, you've indicated where the actual json schema files will live relative to the documentation so that the type documentation can directly link to the type json file.
+By specifying the `-i` parameter, you've specified the list of schema files that should be ignored when writing out the top-level types.
+By specifying the `-a` parameter, it will aggressively attempt to auto-link all referenced type names with each other.

 <a name="Limitations"></a>
 ## Limitations